Charlie Blackmon Player Props: Rockies vs. Pirates

 Charlie Blackmon At The Plate

-- Blackmon is hitting .261 with seven doubles, three home runs and 15 walks.
+- Blackmon is batting .268 with eight doubles, three home runs and 16 walks.

-- Among qualifying batters in MLB, his batting average ranks 82nd, his on-base percentage ranks 47th, and he is 104th in the league in slugging.

-- Blackmon has reached base via a hit in 19 games this year (of 31 played), and had multiple hits in 10 of those games.
+- He ranks 70th in batting average, 40th in on base percentage, and 94th in slugging among the qualifying hitters in MLB action.

-- In 9.7% of his games this season, he has gone deep, and 2.2% of his trips to the plate.
+- In three games this season, he has hit a home run (9.1%, and 2.1% of his trips to the dish).

-- Blackmon has picked up an RBI in 25.8% of his games this season, with more than one RBI in 12.9% of his games.
+- Blackmon has an RBI in nine of 33 games this season, with multiple RBI in four of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.